 Thankfully, this is not the case.

-Here are five things that being a grandparent has taught me:
+Here are five things being a grandparent has taught me:

 I know that this may seem far fetched to some, but every time I look at my grandson’s face, I think to myself that there is a part of me coursing through his veins.
 His mother is my child, born of my loins.
-I realised that when we have grandchildren, a piece of us lives on through them, which since I lost my mom five years ago makes me especially happy.
+I realized that when we have grandchildren, a piece of us lives on through them, and since I lost my mom five years ago, it makes me especially happy.
 Of course this is true of our children, but it is reinforced with our grandchildren.
 He looks into my eyes and I see a part of myself and my mom.
 This I have found to be a tremendous gift and comfort.

-When we have our children, our heart expands more than we ever thought possible.
-Every fibre in our being knows that there isn’t a thing we wouldn’t do for our child.
-We nurtured them during pregnancy, gave them life and we would lay down our own lives for them.
-Delightfully came the realisation that the same is true of our grandchildren.
+When we have our children, our hearts expand more than we ever thought possible.
+Every fiber in our being knows there isn’t a thing we wouldn’t do for our child.
+We nurtured them during pregnancy, gave them life, and would lay down our own lives for them.
+I delightfully came to the realization that the same is true of our grandchildren.
 They are an extension of our children and are therefore afforded the same protections in our heart.
-I now completely and utterly understand the closeness that my mother felt to my daughter.
+I now completely and utterly understand the closeness my mother felt to my daughter.
 It is a wonderful thing, this ever-expanding love.

-We are all born with an innate sense of wonder
+3. We are all born with an innate sense of wonder.

 When we are parents, life is hectic.
 We move from one day to the next parenting, working, living.
-But when we have grandchildren, we can afford to take more notice, to stop and take time to savour moments that otherwise would normally whizz past.
-My grandson has shown me that we are all born with a sense of glorious wonder.
-When I walk with him and he runs on ahead of me, he will pick things up – a stone, a flower, an insect – and run back to show me.
+But when we have grandchildren, we can afford to take more notice, to stop and take time to savor moments that otherwise would normally whiz past.
+My grandson has shown me we are all born with a sense of glorious wonder.
+When I walk with him and he runs on ahead of me, he will pick things up—a stone, a flower, an insect—and run back to show me.
 Things that I take utterly for granted hold his attention so steadfastly, and he gasps with delight.
 We lose that somehow as we grow into adults, responsible for so much in this world.
 Grandchildren bring it back.
 And that is truly a gift.

-Children do not care what you look like, only that you love them
+4. Children do not care what you look like, only that you love them.

 I wear a wig because I have Androgenetic Alopecia (female pattern baldness).
-I have a vacuum wig that I wear when I go out, more for the benefit of other people if I am honest, than myself.
+I have a vacuum wig I wear when I go out, more for the benefit of other people, if I am honest, than for myself.
 My thinning hair distracts people, and it makes me feel uncomfortable when their eyes rest on my head instead of my face when I am talking to them.
 But when I am at home, I tend to just wear a beanie.
 My wig sits on a mannequin in my bathroom.
 My grandson, when he visits, will run through to the bathroom to check where my hair is.
-He will look at me, look at my wig and say “This is your hair Gogo?”
-(Gogo is what he calls me – it is Zulu for grandmother).
+He will look at me, look at my wig and say, “This is your hair Gogo?”
+(Gogo is what he calls me—it is Zulu for “grandmother”).
 I will nod, and say it is.
-And he will reply “You don’t have hair Gogo?” and I will reply that I don’t.
+And he will reply, “You don’t have hair Gogo?”
+And I will reply that I don’t.
 And that will be that.
-He will then run into the lounge where he will get his toys out to play.
+He will then run into the living room where he will get his toys out to play.
 When we go out and I am wearing my hair, he will say nothing, because that is who I am to him.
 I am simply Gogo who loves him.

 Being a grandparent has been a tremendous gift with many lessons being learned and what a joy that is.

-Are you a recent grandparent?
+Are you a grandparent?
 Do you have lessons of your own that you have learned?